 OK, enough of the problem.
 Let’s get to a reasonably simple solution: a repeater.

 There are many ways to make a repeater.
 I’ll discuss a very simple (simple-minded?) repeater design that is easy for us to implement in Dead-Rail using ProMiniAir transmitters and receivers that I have described in a previous post.

 The idea for my design of a Dead-Rail repeater is straightforward: receive transmissions from an often-weak signal at one RF frequency and re-transmit this signal at full power at another RF frequency to prevent interference with the reception of the weak signal at the received RF frequency.
 So, right off the bat, you see that you need a wireless receiver operating at one RF frequency, a wireless transmitter operating at a different RF frequency, and a wired connection between the two to send 5V logic-level DCC from the receiver to the transmitter.

 Repeater Base Station

 Why bother with a 433MHz base station?
-You certainly get better obstacle performance at 433MHz than you do at higher frequencies, and you may get better direct line-of-sight performance as well.
+You certainly get better obstacle performance at 433MHz than at higher frequencies, and you may also get better direct line-of-sight performance.
 The downside to using the 433MHz ISM band is longer antennas are needed, roughly twice as long as in the 869/915MHz ISM bands.
 The longer length makes it impractical to mount a 433MHz antenna for a mobile receiver onboard a locomotive.
-For fixed transmit and receiver installations, the longer antenna is far less inconvenient.
+The longer antenna is far less inconvenient for fixed transmit and receiver installations.